DaleOrders/AWS-Study-Notes/README.md

   - They see traffic and response as the same thing.

 ![image](https://user-images.githubusercontent.com/52617475/143908872-7e070ee6-35de-40cd-97c5-fa0670e6ed08.png)

+In the example above, using a self-reference to a security group means that you can continue to add instances to the subnet (scale) without needing to update the network configuration.
+All instances with this security group attached will be able to communicate.

 - Understand AWS logical resources so they're not limit to IP traffic only.
   - Can have a source and destination referencing the instance and not the IP.